-It’s hard to believe that it was eight years ago that Vancouver was the host of the Olympic Winter Games.
+It’s hard to believe that February 12 will mark 10 years since Vancouver hosted the Olympic Winter Games!
 But that event opened travellers’ eyes to the amazing outdoor adventure that you can enjoy here in winter without even leaving the city.
-Whether you’re an expert at schussing down the slopes, or a newbie to snow, there’s no reason to stay indoors if you’re visiting Vancouver during the winter months.
+Whether you’re an expert at schussing down the slopes or a newbie to snow, there’s no reason to stay indoors if you’re visiting Vancouver during the winter months.
 If you’re looking to plan an action-filled weekend stay, here’s how we’d recommend you spend your time!

-Try Tubing – After your morning skiing, grab lunch at Cypress Mountain’s Crazy Raven Bar & Grill then head down the road to the mountain’s tubing park.
-Whether you’re 4 or 40, snow tubing is a lot of silly fun, and will give your legs a merciful rest.
-There are six 100m chutes to careen down, and a tow-rope to pull you back up to the top so you can do it all over again!
+Try Tubing – After your morning skiing, grab a Quad Burger for lunch at Cypress Mountain’s Crazy Raven Bar & Grill then head down the road to the mountain’s tubing park.
+Whether you’re six or 60, snow tubing is a lot of silly fun, and will give your legs a merciful rest.
+There are six 100 metre-long chutes to careen down, and a tow-rope to pull you back up to the top so you can do it all over again!

 Skating at Robson Square – Just a five minute walk from The Burrard is a small outdoor skating rink at Robson Square.
 Located on the subterranean level, tucked under Robson Street like a local’s secret, the rink is open to the public and free!
 Rentals are available for just a few bucks, making it a fun, cheap stop for some winter fun while checking out the area’s abundant shopping options.

-Snowshoe at Grouse Mountain – It’s hard to pick just one thing to do up at Grouse Mountain; in fact, you could easily spend your whole day up here.
-Along with the downhill runs, there’s a skating pond, the Eye of the Wind viewing platform, zip lining, a theatre, and lots of dining options – all 20 minutes from downtown.
+Snowshoe at Grouse Mountain – – It’s hard to pick just one thing to do up at Grouse Mountain; in fact, you could easily spend your whole day up here.
+Along with the downhill runs, there’s a skating pond, the Eye of the Wind viewing platform, zip lining, a theatre, and lots of dining options.
 But our favourite thing to do at Grouse is snowshoe the mountain trails taking in the spectacular view of the city below.
 They say that if you can walk, you can snowshoe, so this is an activity that most people can enjoy.
-On select dates, they offer Full Moon tours, a Snowshoe & S’mores tour, and even a Snowshoe & Snow Cave experience!
-But if you want to do it yourself, we highly recommend exploring trails on your own, then heading to Altitudes Bistro and treating yourself to the chocolate fondue.
+On select dates, they offer Full Moon tours or a Snowshoe & S’more tour.
+But if you want to do it yourself, we highly recommend exploring trails on your own and then heading to Altitudes Bistro and treating yourself to the chocolate fondue.